mkuthan/mkuthan.github.io/source/_posts/2014-05-12-virtual-box-vdi-maintanance.markdown

 That's all, after the maintenance VDI file size on the host system should be very close to the used space on the guest partition.

+Oh, I forgot to mention: you shoud have a backup before start ;-)